alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 > AWS Amplify is the fastest and easiest way to develop and deploy reliable and scalable mobile/web applications on AWS {: .prompt-tip }

-## How to deploy an amplify web
+## How to deploy a web with Amplify

 1. We need to have our code ready to be deployed in a supported repository.
    - Supported repositories: GitHub, Bitbucket, GitLab and AWS CodeCommit.
    - Another option is to deploy manually with drag and drop, Amazon S3 or any URL.
 2. In AWS Console, enter to AWS Amplify service and choose `Amplify Hosting`
-   - a) If you don't have any amplify resource, this screen appears and you should click <kbd>Get Started</kbd>
+   - a) If you don't have any amplify resource, this screen appears and you have to click on <kbd>Get Started</kbd>
     ![amplify1.1](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-1.1-new.png){:class="border"}
     and then choose <kbd>Amplify Hosting</kbd>
     ![amplify1.2](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-1.2-new.png){:class="border"}
-   - b) If you already have an Amplify resource click <kbd>New app</kbd> and <kbd>Host web app</kbd>
+   - b) If you already have an Amplify resource click on <kbd>New app</kbd> and <kbd>Host web app</kbd>
     ![amplify2](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-2.png){:class="border"}
 3. Configure Amplify Hosting
-   - The fist step to set up Amplify Hosting is to connect your repository.
+   - The first step to set up Amplify Hosting is to connect your repository.
 In my case I chose <kbd>GitHub</kbd>
     ![amplify3](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-3.png){:class="border"}
-   - Add repository branch: choose your repository and branch
+   - Add repository branch: choose your repository and your branch
     ![amplify4](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-4.png){:class="border"}
    - Configure build settings: Advanced settings are optional, allow you reference your build image, add environment variables and override default installed packages
     ![amplify5](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-5.png){:class="border"}